defold/defold/README.md

 Follow current code style and use 4 spaces for tabs.
 Never commit code with trailing white-spaces.

+API documentation is generated from source comments.
+See README_DOCS.md for help on style and conventions.

 For Eclipse:
 * Install [AnyEditTools](http://andrei.gmxhome.de/eclipse.html) for easy Tabs to Spaces support
 * Import the code formating xml: Eclipse -> Preferences: C/C++ -> CodeStyle -> Formatter ..
 Import 'defold/share/codestyle.xml' and set ”Dynamo” as active profile